Indoor cycling classes are as challenging as they are exhilarating. Benefits of a class include weight loss, improved strength, and endurance.

 Choose a class that targets a particular aspect or mix it up.
 Classes are sometimes grouped into categories such as speed, endurance, or power.

-Fusion classes are popping up that combine spinning with:
+Fusion classes are popping up that combine indoor cycling with:

 - boot camp